First Day(s) in Australia on a Working Holiday Visa: What to Do in Your First Week

 RSA (Responsible Service of Alcohol) and RSG/RCG (Responsible Service of Gambling/Responsible Conduct of Gambling) are required certifications in the hospitality sector.

-I recommend obtaining both certifications for maximum flexibility.
 You can complete the certificates through a one-day face-to-face course or online, with online options generally being cheaper but taking longer.

 Ensure you choose reputable sources for online courses, and consider consulting for guidance.